 It is appropriate for health care practitioners, allied health care and peer support workers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.

 The course offers 23 hours of mixed mode learning, and includes four modules with a MI

-treatment development clinic and a two-week practice-based individual learning
+treatment development clinic and a practice-based learning

 must have prior

 experience in counselling and clinical communication skills or possess equivalent client care

 experience in order to participate (the program will not teach basic counselling and

 The course is led by CAMH staff members from diverse disciplines in health care, and who are members of the Motivational Interviewing Network.

 Click on this web link to register